[FULL GUIDE] How Long To Cook Fish Oven

 4. 1 1/2 inch thickness: For thicker fillets measuring around 1 1/2 inches, the cooking time will range from 20-25 minutes at 375°F (190°C).

-Related: [FULL GUIDE] How Long To Cook Pork Butt In Oven
+Related: How Long To Bake Chicken Cordon Bleu In Oven At 375 Degrees?

 It is important to note that these times are just general estimates, and the actual cooking time may vary depending on factors such as the oven’s accuracy, the fish’s moisture content, and personal preference for doneness.
 To ensure the fish is perfectly cooked, it is recommended to use a food thermometer to check the internal temperature.